 The choir, which is about 20 strong, draws most of its members from the Vale of Evesham and Malvern area and rehearses weekly at Little Comberton.
+From 2019 we will be rehearsing at The De Montfort School, Evesham.
 Our concerts range from the major choral works to English romantic folk songs, songs from the shows and the best of popular music.
 We occasionally invite guest soloists to join us but we also have plenty of solo talent within the choir.
 We always aim to perform to a high standard and to have fun doing so.

 The choir has evolved over 40 or 50 years and a solid core of members has given it continuity and kept it strong.
 New members join a choir with an enormous repertoire but we are constantly adding new material which keeps our performances fresh and and helps members to develop their musical skills.
 Until the early 1980s we were a small group of not more than 12 singers under the leadership of Christine Groves.
 We had close links with Evesham Operatic Society and one of their prominent performers, Lila Bailey, became our next musical director for a decade from the mid 1980s.
 Under her baton, we developed an association with the Derbyshire composer, Les Emmens, and performed some of his original works in Evesham and at the Buxton Fringe Festival which became an annual venue for the choir for several years.

 We also initiated a series of annual concerts in Evesham Arts Centre with cabaret-style performances, dance routines and the introduction of popular music as a solid component of the Avon Singer’s repertoire.
 For much of this time our principal accompanist was the renowned local musician, Billy Davis.